pitdive/s3-bucket-migration/README.md

 # s3-bucket-migration
 Tool for the migration of buckets with Rubrik backup software

-Please read the PDF documentation : s3-bucket-migration_<version>.pdf
+Please read the PDF documentation : s3-bucket-migration_version.pdf

+Still under testing with several successful migrations performed since several weeks.

 Happy to help if there is any questions or bug
 Contact me